 Our team

-The on-going work of the Technology Profiling team populates the e-catalogs with detailed but relevant and clearly expressed information about the technologies we showcase.
+The ongoing work of the Technology Profiling team populates the e-catalogs with detailed but relevant and clearly expressed information about the technologies we showcase.
 We strive to explain technologies to those who can decide to adopt them, by presenting them in the best way possible for our audiences.

 Technology Profiling – TAAT Clearinghouse (IITA)